 Why Choose Us

-NewYork-Presbyterian’s Magnet® Recognition NICU nurses are experienced and exceptionally well trained.
-Not only do they care for the tiniest of infants, but they also provide care, support, and education to parents as well.
+NewYork-Presbyterian's Magnet® Recognition NICU nurses are experienced and exceptionally well-trained.
+Not only do they care for the tiniest of infants, but they also provide care, support, and education to parents.
 NICU nurses require highly specialized skills in the assessment and care of newborns and sick infants and are trained in a wide range of medical, technological, and surgical interventions.

-Our physicians have pioneered many of the techniques widely used in neonatal medicine today, including the use of gentle respiratory care for newborns and providing neonatal cardiac care for infants with congenital heart disease.
-They are conducting research in a variety of areas including neurodevelopment, vital sign monitoring, genetics, immunology, and so much more, to advance the field further, benefiting newborns everywhere.
+Our physicians have pioneered many of the techniques widely used in neonatal medicine today, including gentle respiratory care for newborns and neonatal cardiac care for infants with congenital heart disease.
+They are conducting research in various areas.
+Some areas include neurodevelopment, vital sign monitoring, genetics, and immunology.